PratimaGurav/quiz-a-mania/Readme.md

    - __Navigation Bar__

       Navigation menu with links to different pages within the application.
-It is same on all pages for simplicity and easy navigation.
+It is consistent on all pages for simplicity and easy navigation.
+Additionally, it highlights the current page where the user is.
       - Play button to start the quiz.
       - High scores to see the saved high scores.
-      - Help to know the instructions of the game.
+      - Help to know the instructions of the game and the feedback form.

    - __Quiz__